Seasonal packaging: Is it beneficial for businesses?

-“You could argue that brands should take more risks to engage with the consumer and think about what will look interesting and stand out on a shelf.
+Hetal Pandit, Director of digital creative packaging agency, DCP, said: “You could argue bigger brands could take more risks but overall I’d say to think about what will engage with the consumer and what will look interesting and stand out on a shelf.

 “Seasonal packaging can be cost-effective, especially if brands haven’t updated their designs in a while, but it is important to keep an eye on your budget and see what makes commercial sense.

 Focusing on a holiday that is too specific

 There is nothing wrong with focusing on a specific holiday when thinking about brand packaging.
 However, businesses need to weigh up the cost of repackaging to the amount of profit they are likely to see based on the holiday.

 If you want your packaging to turn seasonal but are unsure whether a single holiday day is too specific, you could go broader.
 This process would see your packaging turn fully “seasonal” rather than holiday specific.
 For example, instead of focusing on Halloween, your packaging could focus on the Autumn season.
 This process ensures a longer period in which the packaging is relevant, while still offering new and exciting packaging.

 Hetal suggests: “Brands could focus on winter packaging and make it less about Christmas so they can keep the product on the shelf after the New Year.”